Abaxis, Inc. Charter of the Nominating and Governance Committee of the Board of Directors

 A. Nominating Functions

 - Evaluate and select, or recommend to the Board, director nominees for each election of directors, except that if the Company is at any time legally required by contract or otherwise to provide any third party with the ability to nominate a director, the Committee need not evaluate or propose such nomination, unless required by contract or requested by the Board.
-The Committee's evaluation of director nominees shall include consideration of any potential conflicts of interest as well as applicable independence and experience requirements.

 - Determine criteria for selecting new directors, including desired board skills and attributes, and identify and actively seek individuals qualified to become directors.